Creating Encrypted Configuration Backups

 - From the main menu, select Configuration Backup.

-- Select the Encrypt configuration backup check box.
+- Select the Enable backup file encryption check box.

 - From the Password field, select a password you want to use for encryption.
 If you have not created a password beforehand, click Add or use the Manage passwords link to specify a new password.
 For more information, see Managing Passwords for Data Encryption.